tryin2bdeveloper/Devops_Group5/usecases/usecase-30.md

 ### MAIN SUCCESS SCENARIO
 The request for country population within a region is received.
 The system collects the population data for those countries.
+The system is sorted and clearly displayed for develop to data.
-The data is presented clearly and sorted for review.
+The report is produced and ready for review to analyst.

 ### EXTENSIONS
 Data requested by the analyst does not exist.